dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Notification-Webhooks.md

 - It must accept messages in JSON format (application/json)
 - You need to implement a validation method of the signature in the webhook.
 - It must respond only an HTTP code, where:
-    * if code `200` (OK) is answered, BambooPayment will assume the notification processing was successful.
+    * if code `200` (OK) is answered, Bamboo Payment will assume the notification processing was successful.
-    * If any code other than `200` is answered, BambooPayment will assume that the processing was unsuccessful, so the notification will be retried.
+    * If any code other than `200` is answered, Bamboo Payment will assume that the processing was unsuccessful, so the notification will be retried.

 ## Signature validation